MrGemy95/DL-Playground/README.md

 ****DL-Playground****
 ===================
-A modular implementation of most popular papers and architectures in deep learning.
+A modular implementation of some popular papers and architectures in deep learning.
 # **Table of Contents**

  - **Tensorflow**